tsroten/fcache/docs/api.rst

         Clear all data from the cache.
 This removes all key/value pairs from the cache.

-        :raises exceptions.IOError: the cache file does not exist or could not be written to.
+        :raises exceptions.IOError: the cache file does not exist.

     .. method:: delete()